mybee/goreplay/docs/commercial/support.md

 ## Onboarding

-Enterprise customers may request a one hour video chat session with @buger to discuss their application(s), requirements and how best to leverage the various Gor features.
+Enterprise customers may request a one hour video chat session with @mybee to discuss their application(s), requirements and how best to leverage the various Gor features.
 Contact support to set up your session.